Amu became a 'godfather', used his clout to grab land

 Awami League's veteran leader Amir Hossain Amu is a member of the party's advisory council, central coordinator and spokesperson of the 14 Party alliance.
 Though a national leader, he was most powerful and influential in Jhalokathi.
 A clique of opportunists had arisen in the district over the near 16-year rule of Awami League and, on behalf of Amu, they would control all contract work, recruitment rackets, committees and election nominations in the district.
 Through this clique, Amu became the godfather of Jhalokathi.

 In the first Jatiya Sangsad (national parliament) election held in 1972 he was elected member of parliament as the Awami League candidate in Bakerganj-7.
-In the 18 February 1979 election we contested as the Awami League (Malek) candidate.
+In the 18 February 1979 election he contested as the Awami League (Malek) candidate.
 He was the Awami League candidate in all the elections since then.
 He was elected from the Jhalokathi-2 seat in the by-election of 2000.
 He was also elected in 2008, 2014 and 2018.
-He 1996 he was made food minister of the Awami League government.
+In 1996 he was made food minister of the Awami League government.
 In 2014 he was made industries minister.
 In the last election to the 12th Jatiya Sangsad he became MP of the Jhalokathi-2 (Sadar-Nalchhiti) seat on Awami League nomination.

-Speaking to Prothom Alo, Jhalokathi district BNP member secretary Shahadat Hossain said, Amir Hossain Amu had captured all social and political organisations over the past 16 years.
+Speaking to Prothom Alo, Jhalokathi district BNP member secretary Shahadat Hossain said Amir Hossain Amu had captured all social and political organisations over the past 16 years.
 To avail jobs from the position of night guard up to all different posts, Amu would have to be paid.
 BNP leaders and activists would not be able to remain home at night.

 After the Awami League government fell on 5 August by means of the student-people's uprising, Sheikh Hasina left the country.
 The agitated people attacked Amu's house in Jhalokathi and set it on fire.
 Later the army and the police recovered around 40 million taka and foreign currency, some burnt and some intact, from that house.
 Amu had fled away before that.